lawnsea/git-land/README.md

 read-only][read-only-pulls], so git-land exits with an error if invoked with a pull request number and this option specified.

+#### `-F, --no-force-push-topic`: do not force push rebased topic branch

+If this option is specified, `git-land` will not force push the rebased topic branch request to the `remote` repository, even if configured to do so by default.

 ## Installation

 ### NPM (recommended)